danumpaku/danumpaku/README.md

 - 👋 Hi, I’m Daniel (@danumpaku)
-- 👀 I’m interested in web development with React, Vue and c#/.Net and java, and cloud services
+- 👀 I’m interested in web development with React, Vue and C#/.Net and java, and cloud services
-- 🌱 I’m currently learning Vue and AWS
+- 🌱 I’m currently learning React and AWS
 - 💞️ I’m looking to collaborate on proyects that allow me to grow in front end technologies
 - 📫 How to reach me: send a email to danumpaku@outlook.com